dfalster/dfalster.github.io/source/_posts/2013-06-17-updating-my-online-identity.md

 I notice that many people now post slides for their talks online.
 There are several possible resources, like [slideshare](https://www.slideshare.net/).
 I have to think about which will suit me best.
-Of course, I can just post the items on my site, the  benefit of these other schemes is that they provide a permenent record of my talk that can be tracked.
+Of course, I can just post the items on my site, the  benefit of these other schemes is that they provide a permanent record of my talk that can be tracked.

 ## The ultimate publications list

 Currently I am just linking to google scholar for a list of my publications.
-Ultimately, I would like to generate my own list, providing links to paper, citations, [altemtrics](http://www.altmetric.com/), media and so forth.
+Ultimately, I would like to generate my own list, providing links to paper, citations, [altmetrics](http://www.altmetric.com/), media and so forth.

 # Acknowledgements
-Thanks to Rich FitzJohn for introducing me to Octopress and thereby setting the seed for this page, to the creators of Octopress, to Jason Fox at [NeverStopBuilding](http://neverstopbuilding.net/) for letting me adopt his stunning theme, and to [Adrian Artiles](http://www.adrianartiles.com/) for creating foxslide theme for Octopress.
+Thanks to Rich FitzJohn for introducing me to Octopress and thereby setting the seed for this page, to the creators of Octopress, to Jason Fox at [NeverStopBuilding](http://neverstopbuilding.net/) for letting me adopt his theme.